smaegol/PlasFlow/README.md

 All models tested and described in the manuscript can be found in the seperate repository: <https://github.com/smaegol/PlasFlow_models>

 Scripts used for the preparation of training dataset and for neural network training are available in the `scripts` subfolder as well in the separate repository: <https://github.com/smaegol/PlasFlow_processing>

+## Citation

+Please cite the following paper when using PlasFlow for your own research.

+> Krawczyk PS, Lipinski L, Dziembowski A.
+>  Nucleic Acids Res.
+2018 Jan 13. doi: 10.1093/nar/gkx1321.

 ## TBD